 “To help consumers regain their financial stability and educate them through the bankruptcy process.
 We provide an innovative platform of products and services for consumers, attorneys and agencies, while exceeding the expectations of our customers, team members and stakeholders.”
 This is Start Fresh Today’s mission statement and it hangs in our office lobby for all to see to remind us of why we are here each day.
 Our committed customer service team and our attorney relationship managers are on the frontlines each day serving clients with unwavering commitment and care.

-Although we offer extended hours, the option to chat live, and have strived to make completing the Credit Counseling and Debtor Education as seamless as possible, questions still arise.
-Thanks to the help of our customer service team, we’ve compiled a list of 10 of the most frequently asked questions:Read More
+Over the years, Start Fresh Today has built a relationship with EOUST-approved Advisory Credit Management (ACM) to provide the Credit Counseling.* The Debtor Education is provided by Start Fresh Today Instructional.
+Our in-house customer service teams have strived to make the bankruptcy certificate process as seamless as possible, but questions still arise.
+Thanks to the help of our customer service teams, we’ve compiled a list of 10 of the most frequently asked questions:Read More

 Tags: Bankruptcy Courses